-- 5.6.1 Full-time employees and annuitants will be provided the option to select eligible plans administered under the California Public Employees' Retirement System, Public Employees' Medical and Hospital Care Act. - 5.6.2 The Authority's contribution for each employee or annuitant (hired prior to July 1st, 2010) shall be the amount necessary to pay the cost of his/her enrollment, including the enrollment of his/her family members, in a health benefit plan up to a maximum of the full premium contribution for the highest premium HMO (PERSCare is not an HMO). - 5.6.3Contributions for aAnnuitants hired on or after July 1st, 2010 requires a minimum of ten years of CalPERS service credit in order to qualify to is required to receive a 50% of the employer contribution.
+- 5.6.1 Full-time employees and annuitants will be provided the option to select eligible plans administered under the California Public Employees' Retirement System, Public Employees' Medical and Hospital Care Act. - 5.6.2 The Authority's contribution for each employee or annuitant (hired prior to July 1st, 2010) shall be the amount necessary to pay the cost of his/her enrollment, including the enrollment of his/her family members, in a health benefit plan up to a maximum of the full premium contribution for the highest premium HMO (PERSCare is not an HMO). - Annuitants hired on or after July 1st, 2010 require a minimum of ten years of CalPERS service credit in order to qualify to receive a 50% employer contribution.
 Five of those ten years must be performed at LAVTA.
-Each additional service credit year after ten years increases the employer contribution percentage by 5% until 20 years of service is reached, at which time the retiring employee is eligible for 100% of the employer contribution.

-5.6.4 Employees and their eligible dependents shall be provided with a dental care plan.
+Each additional service credit year after ten years increases the employer contribution percentage by 5% until 20 years of service is reached, at which time the retiring employee is eligible for 100% of the employer contribution. - 5.6.4 Employees and their eligible dependents shall be provided with a dental care plan.
 The Authority shall pay the premium for this dental care plan for both the employee and eligible dependents.
-The premium paid by the Authority for regular part-time employees shall be prorated as defined in section 5.10 of this policy.

-- 5.5.4 5.6.6 Employees and their eligible dependents shall be enrolled in a vision care plan.
+The premium paid by the Authority for regular part-time employees shall be prorated as defined in section 5.10 of this policy. - 5.6.6 Employees and their eligible dependents shall be enrolled in a vision care plan.
 The premium for the vision care plan for both the employee and eligible dependents shall be paid by the Authority.
-The premium paid by the Authority for regular parttime employees shall be prorated. - 5.5.5 5.6.7 IIt is the employee's responsibility to notify the Authority regarding any changes in dependent status.
+The premium paid by the Authority for regular part-time employees shall be prorated. - 5.6.7 It is the employee's responsibility to notify the Authority regarding any changes in dependent status.